 Cooper Book Tunes (online index) prepared by Martha Henderson and Tim Slattery, assisted by Robert Vaughn and webmaster Miriam Kilmer, is an integrated set of indices to all of the songs in the B.F.
 White Sacred Harp Revised Cooper Edition 2000 Revision.
 The tunes can be selectively sorted and displayed in the order of page number, tune name, composer, tune date, author, lyric date, meter, first line, or name of the same tune in the Denson Revision/1991 Edition.
 Optionally, all of these fields can be displayed in a spreadsheet.
 This project was the brainchild of Martha Henderson, who typed all of the data.
 Robert Vaughn supplied the song meters.
 Tim Slattery wrote the sorting program, and Miriam Kilmer provides Web space.

-Comparison Tune Index Between the 1991 Denson Revision and the 2006 Cooper Revision by Gaylon Powell, assisted by Robert Vaughn, Karen Willard, and Berkley Moore.
-This highly useful index compares the tunes that are found in both the "Denson" book and the Cooper Book.
+Comparison Tune Index Between the 1991 Denson Revision and the 2012 Cooper Revision by Gaylon Powell, assisted by Robert Vaughn, Karen Willard, and Berkley Moore.
+This highly useful index compares the tunes that are found in both the 1991 "Denson" Edition and the 2012 Cooper Edition.
 The main comparison is with respect to page numbers; in addition, any differences in the tune (tenor part) are noted.
 (The alto part is different between the books for most songs and therefore is not notated.)
 Tunes which appear in one but not the other book are also listed.

 Minutes of Sacred Harp Singings.
 The minutes of singings from The Sacred Harp, 1991 Edition from 1995 through the year before the current one have been compiled electronically by Shelbie Sheppard, Pam Nunn, Carolyn Deacy, Chris Thorman, Keith Willard, David Ivey, and others.
 This database is available on the World Wide Web.
 One can browse the full directory or search by song number or full names of singers.
 Song numbers are hyperlinked to the title and lyrics.
 An added feature (to be used only if really needed) is downloadable zipped PDF files of the Sacred Harp Minutes Online Edition, which includes the Minutes, Directory of Singings, and Deaths sections of the annual printed minutes books.